Floor Guide

 Theater Room

-Theater Room is a space for viewing video materials on the first floor of Katsura Library.
+Theater Room is a space for viewing video materials.

 Equipped with soundproofing, you can watch Blu-ray and DVD on a 4K-compatible 85inch TV.